carbon-language/carbon-lang/llvm/docs/ReportingGuide.rst

    intended to discourage this self enforcement of community norms.
 Instead, the mechanisms described here are intended to supplement any self enforcement within the community.
-They provide avenues for handling severe cases or cases where the reporting party does not whish to respond directly for any reason.
+They provide avenues for handling severe cases or cases where the reporting party does not wish to respond directly for any reason.

 Filing a report